17th Annual 2018 iVIE Student Awards & Film Festival

 Enter a project only once.
 Submissions may not have been entered previously to the iVIE Festival.
 The iVIE Awards are limited to amateur video endeavors of students and teachers.
 Videos commissioned for profit may not be entered.

 This is a student film competition.
 It is accepted that primary grade teachers will be very involved in video production and editing, however it is expected that students participate in all parts of the process.
 At the intermediate and secondary levels, it is expected that students create the video with teacher guidance and approval only.

 Save a complete, high-resolution copy of your project, as this is required for all nominated projects.
-Entries must represent work that was completed after April 2016 of the previous year and up until upcoming April 2017 deadline.
+Entries must represent work that was completed after April 2017 of the previous year and up until the upcoming March 2018 deadline.
 See time limits per entry category below.